What is DTF Printing ?

 Merchandise: Custom promotional items and gifts.

-DTF Printing on Different Fabrics
+DTF - Printing on Different Fabrics

-DTF printing is versatile and can be applied to various fabrics, including:
+Direct-to-Film printing is versatile and can be applied to various fabrics, including:

 Cotton: Popular for casual and promotional wear.